Tina Gatlin, Ph.D.

 Division of Genome Sciences

 ROCKVILLE, MD 20892

-Dr. Gatlin holds a B.S. in biology, and received a Ph.D. in analytical chemistry from the University of Washington.
+Dr. Gatlin holds a B.S. in biology from Catholic University in Washington D.C., and received a Ph.D. in analytical chemistry from the University of Washington.
 She completed post-doctoral research in proteomics also at the University of Washington.